jminnier/nhanes_cvd/report_annotated.md

 | CVD=FALSE or NA |    7|        13|       19.0|      26|         35|       67.7|  269|
 | CVD=TRUE        |    9|        12|       16.1|      21|         27|       44.1|   88|

 How does this differ from the quantiles of the NHANES data without using survey weights?
-We can see that the min and max stay the same, but the percentiles change slightly:
+We can see that the min and max stay the same, but the percentiles change slightly.
+This is because this is the finite sample data quantiles, and does not represent the full population from which the data is sampled.

 ``` r
 tmp <- mydata %>%